awsafrica/OASIS-MN-INSTALL/README.md

 `bash install.sh`

-The script will check if it runs on a supported Ubuntu version, update your system, install necessary libraries, install OASISCoin software, configure it as a cold masternode daemon and ask you for your masternode private key.
+The script will check if it runs on a supported Ubuntu version, update your system, install necessary libraries, install OASISCoin software, configure it as a cold masternode daemon and set the masternode private key.
 If you don't have one yet, just press Enter, and a new key will be generated for you.
+PRIVATE KEYS - Only add your own if you are doing your own install, if you use a thirdparty provider then you should never share your private key.

 Then you should have a script output similar to this one: